ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

     assert result == 13
 ```

+> ## pytest-benchmark example
+>
-_Demo using recursive and formulaic approaches_
+> Demonstration of performance regression via recursive and formulaic approaches to Fibonacci calculation
+{: .callout}

-[`pytest-notebook`](https://pytest-notebook.readthedocs.io/en/latest/) can check for regressions in your Jupyter notebooks (see also [Jupyter CI](https://github.com/mwoodbri/jupyter-ci))
+* [`pytest-notebook`](https://pytest-notebook.readthedocs.io/en/latest/) can check for regressions in your Jupyter notebooks (see also [Jupyter CI](https://github.com/mwoodbri/jupyter-ci))

 ### Related tools